eb1383/eb1383/README.md

 Here are some of the technologies and tools I work with:

-- Languages: R, Python
+- Languages: R, Python, SQL
-- Tools: PowerBI, Tableau
+- Tools: PowerBI
 - Databases: MySQL, PostgreSQL

 ## GitHub Stats